wp-plugins/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Added: Units label to Column Gutter Width and Margin Below Each Image settings

 = 1.3.1 =
 * Fix: Force gallery ID on save, to ensure compat with WPML and duplication plugins